-The cannula should be inserted vertically into the chest wall, just above the lower rib.
-It is important that during this stage the patient breathes in at all times.
+The cannula should be inserted vertically into the chest wall above the lower rib.
+It is essential that during this stage, the patient breathes in at all times.

-In tension pneumothorax, you will often hear a pop or feel a change in resistance.
+In intension pneumothorax, you will often hear a pop or feel a change in resistance.

-The needle should then be withdrawn while gently advancing the cannula down into position.
+The needle should then be withdrawn while gently advancing the cannula.

 The cannula should be secured with tape.
 It is necessary to fit a 3-way tap and a 20 ml / 50 ml syringe.

-After this, it is very important not to remove the suction device until a decision is made that the patient will not need additional drainage.
+After this, it is essential not to remove the suction device until a decision is made that the patient will not need additional drainage.